 The field of security studies addresses the causes of war and peace within a nation state or the international system.
 Security studies is closely tied to the study of government, since security is a key public good that governments seek to provide for their citizens.
 Security failures are often the result of government failures to maintain a stable domestic environment or to address international challenges.
 International organizations also play an important role in establishing security, through conflict resolution, arms control, and deployment of various resources.
-Students at Northeastern further benefit from an innovative perspective on security that forms the basis of the new MS in Security and Resilience Studies at Northeastern.
-This program seeks to strengthen societal and infrastructure resilience to natural and manmade disasters.

 Can the government of the United States really guarantee that there will never be another attack on U.S. soil, either by terrorists or by another country, or even by a ‘disgruntled’ individual intent on committing mass violence and destruction?
 How can a community, a city, a university campus, or even an entire country be resilient in the face of a sudden military attack, a flood, the collapse of a bridge, the disruption of a major port, cyber warfare, a disease epidemic, the accidental poisoning of a major drinking water source, or climate change?

 The 21st century has ushered in a growing awareness that traditional concepts of security, centered around conventional armed conflicts, nuclear deterrence, weapon proliferation and arms control, asymmetrical warfare, and state-sponsored terrorism, must be broadened to include emerging new threats.
 The large number of individual lives in potential jeopardy as a result of such risks as failing infrastructure, mass migrations, pandemic outbreaks, transnational crime, and severe storms associated with climate change, is leading institutions, policymakers, and academics to reconsider long-established patterns for managing security challenges.
 The consequences are profound for the practice and study of national and international security.